-Causes of cerebral palsy include birth injuries, oxygen deprivation, infections, and brain malformations.
+Causes of cerebral palsy include brain damage that can result from oxygen deprivation or from infections and brain malformations.

 Symptoms range from barely noticeable clumsiness, to substantial difficulty moving one or more limbs, to paralysis and joints so stiff they cannot be moved at all.